 Be honest – if you know that a major event (someone’s birthday, Christmas, etc.) is coming, allocate some budget to this event in advance, so you do not have to act surprised at the end of the month, if you run out of money.

 Create a rainy fund, which will give you a piece of mind and a comfortable amount to spend “just in case”, rather than derailing your monthly budget to deal with whatever happens.

 Don’t be shortsighted and look further than just one month into the future, as it will give you a greater picture, something to benchmark against and an opportunity to prepare for bigger expenses.

 Regularly update your budget with your bank statements (expenses and income).
 It will allow you to stay on top of your spending and notice any unexpected, suspicious outgoings.

 Stick to your budget, however hard it may sound, it will be worth it.

 Good luck!!
-Make sure to check 6 ways you sabotage yourself and how to stop it! and let me know your thoughts on the subject of money.
+Make sure to check how to create a budget plan and let me know your thoughts on the subject of money.

 P.S.
 Let’s stay in touch! (follow the link)